-- Just over half of respondents would be interested in accessing support and services in their GP practices, whilst a similar proportion would like to visit a dedicated carers' centre. - Using community spaces such as libraries and community centres appeals to approximately a third of respondents. - Approximately a fifth of respondents would like to access services through a mobile location or a local hospital.
+- Just over half of respondents would be interested in accessing support and services in their GP practices, whilst a similar proportion would like to visit a dedicated carers' centre. - Using community spaces such as libraries, community centres and local cafes appeals to approximately a third of respondents. - Approximately a fifth of respondents would like to access services through a mobile location or a local hospital.